-You’ll also Earn 60,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening.
-That's $750 toward travel when you redeem through Chase Ultimate Rewards®.
-You can earn an extra 5,000 bonus points if you add an authorized user to your account within 3 months of card opening as well.
+You’ll also earn 80,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening.
+That's $1,000 toward travel when you redeem through Chase Ultimate Rewards®.

 One huge benefit of the Chase Sapphire Preferred® Card is you can transfer points earned to participating frequent traveler programs and the points will have full value.